 Rewards and recognition don’t have to only be monetary.
 Consider developmental rewards.
 Perhaps the team has been working outside its comfort zone and would appreciate additional training, or perhaps they’d enjoy reporting on their efforts to other teams or to senior management.
 A leader who acts as the team’s champion with the leadership team or during budgeting is another example that would be noticed and motivating for their teams.

 If managers do choose to recognize individual efforts, care must be given to making those rewards equitable.
 Remember that individuals are motivated differently, so remember individual styles to identify those who appreciate private versus public praise.

 Build recognition into your values and into your calendar

 Cultures that reward great work are much more likely to see great work being done than cultures that do not.
-Is teamwork and collaboration part of your organization’s or your unit’s values?
+Team members are more likely to be committed to team results and find it easier to hold each other accountable for achieving them.
+Are teamwork and collaboration part of your organization’s or your unit’s values?
 If so, how is that value expressed?